 The film was directed by James Cox (The Rock Star, Highway, Wonderland) and co-written by Cox and Captain Mauzner (a writer and producer, known for Wonderland (2003), Factory Girl (2006)).

-According to Producer Holly Wiersma the journey to bring Billionaire Boys Club to the screen began for her about seven years ago.
+For Producer Holly Wiersma the journey to bring Billionaire Boys Club to the screen began for her about seven years ago

-But Wiersma was still determined to proceed with the project, which she considered fresh and exciting for today’s movie audiences.
-As she explains: “The TV movie version was made in 1987 and most people don’t wait even four years to do remakes anymore.
+“The TV movie version was made in 1987 and most people don’t wait even four years to do remakes anymore.
 So I still wanted to do it.
 Then James Cox, the director I made Wonderland with, came over to my house because he was also trying to figure out what movie to do next.
 And I said to him, ‘Well you should do this movie, Billionaire Boys Club.
 This would be a great film for you – you should go back to L.A., back to the roots of making a movie, and just do it.’
 So he got his brother, who at the time was thinking about being a screenwriter, and they co-wrote a script.
 They wrote it in about six months and it was pretty good.
 So we went out with it – we saw all the different agencies and James met a bunch of actors.
-But it really didn’t go anywhere.
-At the time we were interested in Zak Effron who was about 24 years old then.
+But it really didn’t go anywhere. “

 “In that space of time the script took a different turn, with an exciting twist,” Wiersma continues.
 “Instead of the story everybody knew – where Joe Hunt was a monster and Dean Karny turned him in – they decided to use something different to tell the story.
 As they started investigating and talking to more and more people, they found out that may not really be the case.
 When enough time goes by people remember things differently.
 And so what they decided to do was go through all the court transcripts.
 Everybody has a different version of the story so every story that someone tells probably has some truth in it as well as some lies.
 Basically, everyone involved has a different version of what happened.